Blosc/c-blosc2/sframe.rst

 For example, adjusting the code to work in the network, instead of storing the chunks in a local computer they could be stored in another machine and accessed remotely.
-That way, with just the metainfo (the frame file) we could access the whole sparse frame with its data chunks.
+That way, with just the metainfo (the contiguous frame file) we could access the whole sparse frame with its data chunks.
 For a clearer idea
-of how much this will mean a sparse frame of 1000 chunks was created.
+of how much this will mean an sparse frame of 1000 chunks was created.
 The
-total size of the data chunks from this sparse frame was 58 MB and the frames file size was only 1 KB.
+total size of the data chunks from this sparse frame was 58 MB and the contiguous frame file size was only 1 KB.
 This could be surely practical for teleworking.
 With just an email of something more than a 1 KB any worker could access all the data stored in the sparse frame.